William Frawley: Personal life

-In 1914, Frawley married fellow vaudevillian Edna Louise Bloedt.
+In 1914, Frawley married fellow vaudevillian Edna Louise Broedt.
 They developed an act, "Frawley and Louise", which they performed all across the country.
 Their act was described as "light comedy, with singing, dancing, and patter."
 The couple separated in 1921 (later divorcing in 1927).
 They had no children.
 His brother Paul Frawley (1889–1973) also was an actor on Broadway with relatively few appearances in motion pictures.

 Frawley had a reputation for being cantankerous and difficult, likely exacerbated by a drinking problem.
 In 1928, he was fired from the Broadway show That's My Baby for punching actor Clifton Webb in the nose.

 Final years and death

 Frawley made two television appearances the year before his death.
 His appearance on the panel show I've Got a Secret on May 3, 1965, consisted of contestants guessing Frawley's "secret", which was that he was the first performer ever to sing "My Melancholy Baby", in 1912.
 He had performed that song previously on television, as Fred Mertz, in the 1958 episode "Lucy Goes to Sun Valley" on the Lucy-Desi Comedy Hour.

 Frawley's final on-camera performance was on October 25, 1965, with a brief cameo appearance in Lucille Ball's second television sitcom, The Lucy Show, in the episode "Lucy and the Countess Have a Horse Guest".
 Frawley plays a horse trainer and Lucy comments: "You know, he reminds me of someone I used to know."
 (Vivian Vance, who by then had left The Lucy Show except for an occasional guest appearance, does not appear in the episode.)

-Frawley suffered a fatal heart attack while walking on Hollywood Boulevard and died on March 3, 1966, five days after his 79th birthday.
+Frawley suffered a fatal heart attack while walking on Hollywood Boulevard and died on March 3, 1966.
 Upon learning of his death, Desi Arnaz immediately took out a full-page ad in all the trade papers, with the words: "Buenas noches, amigo."
 Arnaz, Fred MacMurray, and My Three Sons executive producer Don Fedderson were pallbearers at his funeral.
 Lucille Ball said: "I've lost one of my dearest friends and show business has lost one of the greatest character actors of all time.
 Those of us who knew him and loved him will miss him."